Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Intelligence

-{Although the spectrum of attacks against \gls{ai}/\gls{ml} solutions for O-RAN systems is broad, practitioners can rely upon a portfolio of well-established tools and solutions to protect the intelligence of the \glspl{ric}.}
+Although the spectrum of attacks against data-driven xApps and rApps is broad, practitioners can rely upon a portfolio of well-established tools and solutions to protect the intelligence of the \glspl{ric}.

-\begin{itemize} \item \textit{Preventing Attacks:}~{the first step starts} from designing and training xApps and rApps that are secure and robust against attacks by design.
-In this area, xApps/rApps developers can leverage several tools designed to minimize the impact of data variance on the output of \gls{ai}/\gls{ml} solutions. {A few examples are}: projecting data into a latent space (e.g., \glspl{ae}), embedding synthetic adversarial and poisoned data into the training process (e.g., contrastive and adversarial learning, contaminated best arm identification, defensive distillation), and mitigating attack effectiveness via attention networks that aim at maintaining attention level on relevant features only and neglect adversarial influence.
+\begin{itemize} \item \textit{Preventing Attacks:}~The first step starts from designing and training xApps and rApps that are secure and robust against attacks by design.
+In this area, xApp/rApp developers can leverage several tools designed to minimize the impact of data variance on the output of \gls{ai}/\gls{ml} solutions embedded into O-RAN applications.
+A few examples are: projecting data into a latent space (e.g., \glspl{ae}), embedding synthetic adversarial and poisoned data into the training process (e.g., contrastive and adversarial learning, contaminated best arm identification, defensive distillation), and mitigating attack effectiveness via attention networks that aim at maintaining attention level on relevant features only and neglect adversarial influence.

-\item \textit{Detecting Attacks:}~{although preventing attacks is always desirable, learning how to detect novel and increasingly sophisticated attacks becomes a necessity.} Anomaly detection is the most relevant area of research that focuses on this issue and can help in designing O-RAN systems capable of detecting attacks rapidly and with high accuracy.
+\item \textit{Detecting Attacks:}~Although preventing attacks is always desirable, learning how to detect novel and increasingly sophisticated attacks becomes a necessity.
+Anomaly detection is the most relevant area of research that focuses on this issue and can help in designing secure O-RAN systems.
 Among others, we mention techniques that detect anomalies by monitoring the distance between input data and the expected distribution (e.g., clustering- and distance-based algorithms, statistical methods), as well as deep neural networks that can identify unexpected data features that characterize anomalies.
+The former techniques could be used, for instance, to compare the decisions made by xApps/rApps at run-time with their statistical behavior, raising an anomaly warning in case these differ significantly.
+The latter, instead, could be leveraged to flag data with unexpected formats or patterns caused by anomalies in the network.